tedhagos/tedhagos.github.com/_posts/2007-3-21-wordpress-notes.md

 This template looks a lot like the index template, but there are minor differences.
 The differences are;

-1. instead of calling **the_excerpt**, we used the function **the_content** because we need to display the full content of the blog post
+1. instead of calling <code class="codeblock">the_excerpt</code>, we used the function <code class="codeblock">the_content</code> because we need to display the full content of the blog post
-2. we pulled the published date of the blog post using **the_time** function.
+2. we pulled the published date of the blog post using <code class="codeblock">the_time</code> function.
 This function takes on some [parameters][] which can use to alter the way the date is displayed
 3. we pulled the category information to which the post belongs to.
-If you assign a post entry to a specific category, that will be shown as URL link using **the_category** function.
-Similarly, the keywords are displayed as URL links using the **the_tags** function
+If you assign a post entry to a specific category, that will be shown as URL link using <code class="codeblock">the_category</code> function.
+Similarly, the keywords are displayed as URL links using the <code class="codeblock">the_tags</code> function

 <hr class="chapterbreak"/>